xnuinside/gino-admin/README.rst

 4.3 Example with CSVs samples added to
 5. Fixed issue with Logout.
 6. Added page 'Settings' to check that Settings are used in admin panel.
 Display now composite_csv param & presets folder.
+7. Added New Feature "Deepcopy" - recursive copy object and all objects, that depend on it.

 Usage example